 Here’s President Zelenskyy’s address from earlier this evening.
 Video below, English transcript after the jump (emphasis mine):

-I wish good health to you, dear Ukrainians!
+Good health to you, fellow Ukrainians!

 Glory to Ukraine!